Account Funding Transactions: What They Are & How Businesses Use Them in Digital Payments

 4. Once approved, the funds are moved from the cardholder’s account to the target account – typically a wallet or merchant account.

-In most cases, this entire process usually takes just a few seconds.
-For businesses in fast-paced sectors like crypto, forex, and gambling, that speed is a huge advantage.
+In most cases, AFTs are processed within seconds.
+For businesses in fast-paced sectors like crypto, forex, and gambling, that speed makes account funding transactions highly attractive.

 Why Use AFTs Over Purchase Transactions?

 Many businesses have historically used standard purchase transactions to accept funds from cards – especially in crypto and forex.
-However, there’s a big difference between purchases and AFTs.
+However, there’s a big difference between purchases and account funding transactions.

 • Purchases are for goods or services.

 Using the correct transaction type is now more than a best practice – it’s a compliance requirement.
-AFTs are safer, clearer, and reduce the risk of disputes and chargebacks.
+Account funding transactions are safer, clearer, and reduce the risk of disputes and chargebacks.
 They also help you maintain strong relationships with banks and regulators.
 If you’re exploring other ways to streamline payments, check out our guide on payment orchestration.

 Visa and Mastercard AFT Mandates: What’s Changed in 2025